 My love affair with markmaking has multiple facets, but I most correlate it to the inadequacies of spoken or written language.
-As a stutterer, words often fail me, but making marks on paper provides an immediate and direct release of energy that expands beyond the limits of my vocabulary.
-I am motivated by the idea that a person’s energy can be bound into a mark, and the fact that this mark has never been made before (or can never be reused) gives it an honesty and authenticity that established words lack.
+As a stutterer, words often fail me, but making a mark provides an immediate and direct release of energy that expands beyond the limits of my vocabulary.
+I am motivated by the idea that a person’s energy can be bound into a mark, and the fact that this mark has never been made before gives it an honesty and authenticity that established words lack.

 Elizabeth Karsch (b.
 1980, New York, NY) is a visual artist, writer, mother and teacher based in Sag Harbor, NY.
 She received a Bachelor of Science in Studio Art, with a minor in Art History, from Skidmore College (2002) and studied at Studio Art Centers International in Florence, Italy.
 Karsch was a member of the Bonac Tonic Art Collective, which revitalized the East End’s contemporary art scene in the early-2000s, and her work has been exhibited at Queens Museum, Parrish Art Musem, Guild Hall, and independent galleries in the Hamptons, Los Angeles, Florida and New York City.